SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 with static matrices.
 Static vectors/arrays are stack-allocated, and thus creating new arrays is free and the compiler doesn't have to heap-allocate any of the temporaries (that's the expensive part!).
-These have specialized super fast dispatches for arithmetic operations and extra things like QR-factorizations, and thus they are preferred when possible.
+These have specialized super fast dispatches for arithmetic operations and extra things like LU-factorizations, and thus they are preferred when possible.
 However, they lose efficiency if they grow too large.